forta-network/docs/docs/slashing-policy.md

 1. **Arbiter Multisig(s)** - responsible for receiving, reviewing and resolving the outcome of complaints (in the form of Slashing Proposals) in the Forta Network
 2. **Slasher Multisig(s)** - responsible for approving and executing validated Slashing Proposals

 Since certain parts of the slashing architecture are not yet expressed in smart contract code running on-chain, the purpose of this Slashing Policy is to establish norms that guide the actions of multisig signors beyond what is currently expressed on-chain.
-This policy presumes that any signor that does not comply with the norms laid out in this Slashing Policy will be replaced via decentralized governance.
+This policy presumes that any signor that does not comply with the norms laid out in this Slashing Policy will be replaced via [community governance](https://forta.org/blog/governance/).

 The substance of this policy is intended to ensure that the Forta slashing architecture supports a healthy and robust Network where participants perform their work correctly, while minimizing the risk to honest participants of being economically penalized while interacting with the Forta Network in good faith.

 ## Forta Slashing Process

 The entire Forta slashing process takes place on Polygon mainnet.
 If you need to bridge your FORT tokens from Ethereum to Polygon, check out this [guide](https://docs.forta.network/en/latest/bridging-fort/).
-Please carefully review the [Technical Slashing Guidance](https://docs.google.com/document/d/1edox-TLNUo3QpT2UFj73TbVOtGN1yoPT96ipzqW1voE/edit#bookmark=id.56u96ew8vlup) provided at the bottom of this page to submit a final Slashing Proposal.
+Please carefully review the Technical Slashing Guidance provided at the bottom of this page to submit a final Slashing Proposal.

 ## **I. PROPOSAL**